Rumi07/CausalGenDiff/README.md

 # CausalGenDiff
-This is official implementation of CausalGenDiff.
+This is the official implementation of CausalGenDiff.
+The code will be published soon.